balopez83/One-Mix-3-Hackintosh/README.md

 - New EFI uploaded to "EFI v2" folder (micro HDMI port, & USB-C external video supported with internal video working) tested on Sierra only, may not work yet on High Sierra, Mojave, or Catalina.
 - Project on Hold temporarily.
 I have had an issue with my One-Mix 3 and had to send it back to China for repair.
 Once I receive it back I will move forward with this project.
 If anyone has ideas on how to proceed or test please let me know and I will assist as much as I can.
 - Project has been resumed.
 My computer is back and I am now able to continue work on this project.
+- End of Support: unable to resolve the custom Intel graphics layout and custom screen to boot with full graphics on High Sierra and newer.

 ## OS Status